 All staff and volunteers are trained to know how to report any form of wrongdoing they may see or suspect.

-We encourage staff to report inappropriate behaviours either to our Executive board, or to take the issue directly to the appropriate organisation or body, e.g. the Police, the Environment Agency, Health and Safety Executive or Social Services Department.
+We encourage staff to report inappropriate behaviours either to our Executive board, or to take the issue directly to the appropriate organisation or body, e.g. the Police, the Charity Commission, the Environment Agency, Health and Safety Executive or Social Services Department.

 Anyone who travels to a disaster area with ShelterBox also goes through a confidential debrief process that includes direct questions about behaviours in the field and offers an additional chance to discuss and report any concerns.

 We encourage volunteers to report inappropriate behaviours to their named contact in the first instance or to the Head of Supporter Outreach in the second instance.
 If the issue is not resolved satisfactorily you can contact on HR@shelterbox.org or contact our Chief Operating Officer who will treat the matter in strict confidence.